• Mon. Mar 23rd, 2026

 A VILLAGE AT THE HEART OF WIND POWER

-The agricultural heritage of the village of Paralimni, in particular, is intricately tied to the development and the eventual decline of its numerous ancient windmills.
+The agricultural heritage of the village of Paralimni is intricately tied to the development and the eventual decline of its numerous ancient windmills.
 Its proximity to fertile lands meant that it benefited tremendously from wind power in the early part of the 20th century.
 This is amply demonstrated by its steady supply of staple crops, such as wheat and barley, which supported the agrarian industry and the local economy of the time.

 THE FOUR GREAT FLOUR MILLS